getquorum/tech-assessments/3_in_person/README.md

 Except...

-1. this test will be conducted in person at our offices.
+1. this test will be conducted in person at our offices; and
 2. using your knowledge from completing the previous tests, you'll _tell us_ how to complete the test

 ## Instructions